runtimeverification/proof-checker/docs/architecture.md

 *   Program specific lemmas: Through the use of the KSummarizer, we may replace execution of multiple consecutive rules, e.g. for the body of a for loop into a single lemma.
 *   For long executions we may split a single execution trace into sub-executions with perhaps a few thousand execution steps in each subproof.

-Possible ways to aggregate or re-use proofs are:

-1. Extension: If the union of the `ml-theory` and `ml-claims` of one proof are the subset of the `ml-theory` of another then we assume the existence of a proof with the `ml-theory` of the first, and the `ml-claims` as the union of their `ml-claims`.
+One way of aggregating proofs is to let one extend another: If the union of the `ml-theory` and `ml-claims` of one proof are the subset of the `ml-theory` of another then we assume the existence of a proof with the `ml-theory` of the first, and the `ml-claims` as the union of their `ml-claims`.
 The resulting aggregated proof will have an `ml-theory` and `ml-claims` component, but no `ml-proof` component, and instead refer to the subproofs.
 Since membership checking and unions are fairly cheap operations over Merkle trees I think this should be a relatively cheap operation in ZK.

-2. Instantiation:
-    If certificate includes a symbol, then we may replace all instances of that symbol  (in both the `ml-theory` and `ml-claim`) with an arbitary pattern.
-    This gives us a way to handle derived rules.
+Another way we can consider is by instantiating symbols in the theory/claim to more specific (closed) patterns.

 ## Proof Generation DSL